News Archive: July 2019

-With the surprise visit of my helper, I was able to finish rocking The Canyon.
+With the surprise visit of my helper, I was able to finish rocking The Grand Gallery.
 In fact, except for the studio, half of the garage, and the picture window frames, the whole house is now sheetrocked, including the area around the bookcase.

-Once I had enough rock up to permanently install a handrail in The Canyon, it took the better part of the day to design and make one.
+Once I had enough rock up to permanently install a handrail in The Grand Gallery, it took the better part of the day to design and make one.
 But now the other three will take a fraction of the time.

 Given the three-digit heatwave bearing down on us, the morning was devoted to moving the AC out of the cabin and into the camper to keep my kids cool.
 Then it was back to rocking: with Kitty Central finished (below left), I continued with my office (below right), which is now about half done.

 15 July 2019